-This fauna and flora in Botswana makes the country a haven of great beauty.
-Wildlife and vegetation play a leading role in the tourism sector of Botswana as the larger part of 2 million tourists who visit Botswana enjoy the country's habitat and wildlife.
+The great fauna and flora in Botswana makes the country a haven of great beauty.
+Wildlife and vegetation play a leading role in the tourism sector of Botswana as the larger part of 2 million tourists who visit Botswana enjoy the country's habitat and scenery.

 Although a significant part of Botswana is covered by savanna, the country has adequate vegetation to support tens of thousands of wild animals.
 Common trees are the mopane, camel-thorn, motopi (shepherd's tree) and baobab.

 Likewise, Botswana is a 'natural game reserve' for most wildlife found in southern Africa.
 The country boasts 164 species of mammals, 550 species of birds, 157 species of reptiles, 38 species of amphibian and over 70 species of fish mostly within the Okavango Delta.
 This includes lion, leopard, cheetah, elephant, giraffe, zebra, hippopotamus, rhinoceros, African buffalo, hyena and antelope.

 All this fauna and flora in Botswana is a great delight for nature-enthusiasts and excursionists, as well as a great habitat for the well protected wildlife.

 Botswana is a good place for viewing game and photography.

 The abundant wildlife in Botswana follows seasonal rains most of the year, which is between November and April.
 During the dry season these congregate around areas of permanent waters.